jhallen/ivy-lang/readme.md

 	->print fib(10)
 	55

-As a final example, here is Donald Knuth's "Man or Boy" test for the Algol 60 language:
+As a final example, here is Donald Knuth's "Man or Boy" test for the ALGOL 60 language:

-	fn A(k, &x1, &x2, &x3, &x4, &x5) {e
+	fn A(k, &x1, &x2, &x3, &x4, &x5) {
 	        fn B() {
 	                k = k - 1
 	                return A(k, B(), *x1, *x2, *x3, *x4)